bzhxx/LCD-Game-Shrinker/README.md

 **Python shrink_it.py input/rom/gnw_mygame_zip** to process a single file.

 All intermediate files are created in *build* directory.
-At the end, *shrinked* files are available under *output* directory.
+At the end, resulting files are available under **output/** directory.
 The resulting files can be used by https://github.com/bzhxx/LCD-Game-Emulator

 ## Advance usage : Custom rules